 In addition, you’ll choose one of three tracks, each aligned with current needs in the public health profession:

-Environmental and Occupational Health: Students in this track learn to evaluate and control environmental and occupational health hazards.
-You’ll assess the risks of chemical, physical, and biological exposures to health
+Students in this track learn to evaluate and control environmental and occupational health hazards.
+You’ll assess the risks of chemical, physical, and biological exposures to health hazards.

 Data analysis is a key skill for public health professionals.